vincepr/c_compiler/README.md

 # lox compiler in C
-this is a compiler & bytecode VM for lox in pure C, no libraries used.
+this is a compiler & bytecode VM inclusive Garbage Collection, written in C without libraries.

 This is my implementation of Robert Nystrom's Crafting Interpreters, an awesome introductory Book into the World of Lexers, Compilers and Interpreters.